NexusCore

 Modular Expansion

-NexusCore supports a modular co-processor ecosystem, enabling incremental growth of Layer 1 capabilities through the expansion of NexusCore.
+NexusCore will support a modular co-processor ecosystem, enabling incremental growth of Layer 1 capabilities through the expansion of NexusCore.

 NexusCore: A Modular Exchange Engine — Enabling Verifiable Markets for Anything NexusCore’s co-processor architecture enables developers to deploy permissionless, revenue-generating DEXs for any asset class — leveraging shared engines for margining, risk, and order execution to compose high-frequency financial applications within NexusEVM.